Latin America

-Latin America (Spanish and América Latina; Amérique Latine) is the cultural region of the Americas where Romance languages are predominantly spoken, primarily Spanish and Portuguese.
-(Note: And to a lesser extent in some definitions, French and its creoles (e.g. Haitian), and Italian dialects.)
-Latin America is defined according to cultural identity, not geography, and as such it includes countries in both North and South America.
-Most countries south of the United States tend to be included: Mexico and the countries of Central America, South America and the Caribbean.
-Commonly, it refers to Hispanic America plus Brazil.
-Related terms are the narrower Hispanic America, which exclusively refers to Spanish-speaking nations, and the broader Ibero-America, which includes all Iberic countries in the Americas and occasionally European countries like Spain, Portugal and Andorra.
-English- and Dutch-speaking countries and territories, although in the same geographical region, are excluded (Suriname, Guyana, the Falkland Islands, Jamaica, Trinidad and Tobago, Belize, etc.).
+Latin America (América Latina or Latinoamérica; América Latina) is the cultural region of the Americas where Romance languages are predominantly spoken, primarily Spanish and Portuguese.
+(Note: To a lesser extent, some definitions include French and its creoles (e.g. Haitian), as well as Italian dialects.)

+Since it is defined according to its cultural identity instead of its geography, Latin America includes countries from both North and South America.
+For instance, countries from North America like Mexico, Honduras, Guatemala, etc. tend to be included.
+In fact, most of the countries in Central America, South America and the Caribbean are considered Latin American countries.
+English or Dutch-speaking countries in South America or the Caribbean like Belize, Guyana, Jamaica, Trinidad and Tobago, Suriname, etc. are not considered "Latin American" because they speak Germanic languages.
+As such, Latin America comprises Hispanic America along with Brazil.
+Related terms include the narrower Hispanic America, which exclusively refers to Spanish-speaking nations; and the broader Ibero-America, which includes all Iberian countries in the Americas.

-The term Latin America was first introduced in 1856 at a Paris conference titled, literally, Initiative of the Americas: Idea for a Federal Congress of the Republics (Iniciativa de la América.
-Idea de un Congreso Federal de las Repúblicas).
+The term Latin America was first introduced in 1856 at a conference named Initiative of the Americas: Idea for a Federal Congress of the Republics (Iniciativa de la América.
+Idea de un Congreso Federal de las Repúblicas), at Paris.
 (Note: The original Spanish uses the singular form, la América, equivalent to meaning conveyed in English by the plural form, "the Americas".)
-Chilean politician Francisco Bilbao coined the term to unify countries with shared cultural and linguistic heritage.
+Chilean politician Francisco Bilbao coined the term to refer to countries sharing cultural and linguistic heritage.
 It gained further prominence during the 1860s under the rule of Napoleon III, whose government sought to justify France's intervention in the Second Mexican Empire.